Saturday, December 25, 2021

 He termed the government's move as an insult to Muslim sentiments and said it was a "very non-Islamic way" He appealed to President Iskandar Mirza and finance minister to withdraw the notes while respecting the sentiments of the people.

 The same news also published a statement by Maulana Mufti Muhammad Shafi, Vice President, Central Jamiat Ulema-e-Islam, in which he said that on the occasion of the birth anniversary of the founder of Pakistan on December 25th, a new Rs 100 note has been introduced in the markets with a picture of Muhammad Ali Jinnah and is being described as a reminder of the founder of Pakistan.
-"It is very sad to say that Quaid-e-Azam and Pakistan are now a victim at the hands of ignorant friends or wise enemies that each of his monuments is being selectively erased and ironically all this is being done in his name.‘
+"It is very sad to say that Quaid-i-Azam and Pakistan are now a victim at the hands of ignorant friends or wise enemies that each of his monuments is being selectively erased and ironically all this is being done in his name.‘

 According to Maulana Mufti Muhammad Shafi, the founder of Pakistan was the master of the democratic system in his nature and was doing everything possible to establish the system in Pakistan.
-It is those who call him 'Quaid-e-Azam' who have bricked the brick of democracy in ten years, our Parliament and government have become a haven of conspiracies.
+It is those who call him 'Quaid-i-Azam' who have bricked the brick of democracy in ten years, our Parliament and government have become a haven of conspiracies.

-In his statement, he said, "One of the great virtues of Quaid-e-Azam's was that he did not like to put a picture of himself or anyone else on a Pakistani coin, but when someone proposed it to him, he strongly rejected it, which was very wise and in accordance with the teachings of Islam.
+In his statement, he said, "One of the great virtues of Quaid-i-Azam's was that he did not like to put a picture of himself or anyone else on a Pakistani coin, but when someone proposed it to him, he strongly rejected it, which was very wise and in accordance with the teachings of Islam.

 According to a report published in December 1957, leaders of eight different religious and other parties of Sargodha said in a joint statement that the State Bank of Pakistan's new proposal to print pictures on Pakistani notes is totally against the guidelines of the Constitution of Pakistan and its spirit, even though Pakistani authorities have taken an oath of loyalty to the Constitution, we would have strongly protested the proposal.
 And the Governor calls on the State Bank of Pakistan and the Government of Pakistan not to implement a proposal that would allow the practice of printing a picture of an individual on Pakistani notes and coins.